 Adopting a hosted VoIP solution is one of the easiest ways to help cut costs, while maintain a professional image.
-But despite the cost savings, what if I told you it’s possible to go one step further and completely eliminate your telephony cost all together?
+But despite the cost savings, what if I told you it’s possible to go one step further and completely eliminate your business phone bill all together?
 Free is always better, right?
 Especially when it comes to something as critical for business success as a phone system.

 So, why pay when there are free options out there?
 Of course, one might point out an obvious distinction: Free plans are much more limited in their capabilities, both in terms of usage and features.
 But how limited exactly?
 Well, one really popular free VoIP option is provided by Dialpad — in fact some might argue that the Dialpad pricing structure was the first of its kind.
 We wanted to know, is Dialpad Free really worth the cost savings, or are there just too many hoops to jump through to get started?
 Let’s dive in and take a closer look.

 What is it?

 When Dialpad made their announcement, we wrote a quick news piece covering the introduction of Dialpad Free.
 Simply put, Dialpad Free is a free Business VoIP solution for the smallest of businesses, those with no more than five employees.
 Right there in that description lies a fairly obvious caveat of this Free solution — its designed for the smallest of the smallest teams.

 That only can rule out Dialpad Free for some larger teams, but that doesn’t mean it would be useless.
 We’ll get into that a bit more.
 One of the closest “competitors” of Dialpad’s free offering would be Google Voice — a free service that provides users with a phone number, and basic calling and texting capabilities.
 In fact, the comparison is much truer than one might think: The creator of Dialpad, Craig Walker, is also the original creator of both Google Voice and Yahoo!
 Voice.